sghpjuikit/player/CONTRIBUTING.md

 ## Skins

 A skin is a single css file that works similar to styling a html web site - see [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html).
-Skins can import each other.
+Skins can depend on each other.

 The application autodiscovers the skins when it starts and monitors them for changes.
-The skins are located in separate folders in [working dir/skins](https://github.com/sghpjuikit/player/tree/readme/working%20dir/skins), where you will also find further instructions
+The skins are located in separate folders in [working dir/skins](https://github.com/sghpjuikit/player/tree/readme/working%20dir/skins), where you will also find further instructions.

+Customize the appearance of the application by creating a new skin depending on the default skin and modifying what you want.
+This way your changes won't be overriden by an update of the original skin.
+If you feel like you added substantial value, feel free to submit a pull request so it can be incorporated into the application!